How Will the Adoptive Parents Tell My Child About Adoption?

-In today’s modern adoptions, children are told their adoption stories and about their birth parents from the beginning.
+With today’s modern adoptions, adoptive parents tell children their adoption stories and about their birth parents from the beginning.
+Open adoptions are “the new norm,” as a study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” found that 95% of adoptions are open in some way.
 From the moment the parents you selected bring your baby home, they’re encouraged to speak positively of their adoption story and of you.

 What Adoptive Parents Will Tell Your Child About You